Design Guide

 End Cap Lockers

-End cap lockers are installed at the terminus of a workstation row — transforming an awkward end-of-aisle space into a storage and organizational hub.
-They're one of the most efficient configurations in a dense open-plan office because they add significant storage capacity without consuming any additional floor area.
+End cap lockers install at the terminus of a workstation row — transforming end-of-aisle space into a storage and organizational hub.
+Maximum storage capacity, zero additional floor area required.

-In the hybrid office, end caps are particularly effective at giving each workstation cluster its own storage identity — employees in the vicinity know which lockers are "theirs," even in a hoteling environment.
+In the hybrid office, end caps give each workstation cluster its own storage identity — employees in the vicinity know which lockers are theirs, even in a hoteling environment.

 • Integrated mail slots with name tag holders for quick item distribution